 10. Keep your driving record clean

 Nothing cuts an insurance premium more than a driving record free of citations, accidents or claims.
-And don’t think you can fudge on mentioning that fender bender.
+And don’t think you can “forget” to mention that fender bender.
 Computer systems have made everything instantly accessible to your agent.